-UNPAID MATERNITY LEAVE (KRS 161.770)
+UNPAID MATERNITY/PATERNITY LEAVE (KRS 161.770)

 On written request, the parent of a newborn or the employee who adopts a child or children shall be granted unpaid leave of absence not to exceed the remainder of the school year in which the birth or placement occurred.
 Thereafter, leave may be extended in increments of no more than one (1) year.
+All such leaves shall be requested at least thirty (30) days prior to the beginning of the leave, except in cases of emergency, and the request for leave shall be made annually if the leave is to exceed one (1) year.

-Employees on maternity leave shall notify the Superintendent in writing of their intent to return to the school system on or before the date prescribed in Policy 03.123.
+Employees on maternity/paternity leave shall notify the Superintendent in writing of their intent to return to the school system on or before the date prescribed in Policy 03.123.
 Employees who fail to notify the Superintendent of their return by the date prescribed in Policy 03.123 cannot be guaranteed employment for the following school year.

-Employees taking a maternity leave will be entitled on return to a comparable position for which they are qualified.
+Employees taking a maternity/paternity leave will be entitled on return to a comparable position for which they are qualified.
 Placement in the same position or the same school cannot be guaranteed.